AspectsLove/spicychicken/content/guides/group/trial/arr/akh-afah-amphitheatre.md

 {{% /notice %}}

 {{% notice tip %}}
 **Hail Storm**: When she changes into Staff, spread out for hall storm.
 AoE around targets.
+Set up groups of 2 so you can spread out to 1 of the 4 safe spots while everyone has hail storm circles and the arena spawns circles.
 {{% /notice %}}

 {{% notice note %}}